JeonHoKang/Diffusion_Policy_with_Visual_Force_CrossAttn/README.md

 ## 📚 Citation

-If you use this work, please cite:
+If you find our work useful or interesting, please consider citing:

 ```bibtex
 @article{kang2025robotic,